-Nuplazid (pimavanserin) is an investigational drug for the treatment of Parkinson’s Disease Psychosis (PDP).
+Nuplazid (pimavanserin) is a serotonergic agent indicated for the treatment of delusions and hallucinations characteristic to psychosis in Parkinson’s disease (PDP).

-A selective serotonin inverse antagonist (SSIA), the drug was discovered and developed by Acadia Pharmaceuticals.
-It gained breakthrough therapy designation for the treatment of PDP from The US Food and Drug Administration (FDA) in 2014.
+Discovered and developed by Acadia Pharmaceuticals, the drug is a selective serotonin inverse antagonist (SSIA).
+It gained breakthrough therapy designation for the treatment of PDP from the US Food and Drug Administration (FDA) in 2014.

 Parkinson’s disease (PD) is an acute neurodegenerative disorder caused by the degeneration of neurons in the primary motor cortex or M1 region of the brain.

-According to estimates by the National Parkinson Foundation, approximately one million people in the US and between four and six million people worldwide are affected by PDP.
+According to estimates by the National Parkinson Foundation, around one million people in the US and between four and six million people worldwide are affected by PDP.

 Nuplazid’s mechanism of action

-Nuplazid contains a non-dopaminergic anti-psychotic drug that features an SSIA.
-It mainly blocks 5-HT2A receptors and prevents psychosis symptoms associated with PD.
+Nuplazid contains a non-dopaminergic anti-psychotic drug that selectively targets and blocks 5-HT2A receptors, which play an important role in neuropsychiatric disorders, thus preventing psychosis symptoms associated with PD.

 Clinical trials on Nuplazid

-An NDA for Nuplazid was submitted to the FDA based on results obtained from a Phase III clinical trial known as 020 study, which was conducted between August 2010 and August 2012.
+The FDA’s approval of Nuplazid was based on results from a six-week, double-blind, placebo-controlled Phase III clinical trial conducted between August 2010 and August 2012.

-This six-week, double-blind, placebo-controlled study enrolled 199 PDP patients over the age of 40.
+The study enrolled 199 PDP patients aged older than 40 years.
 Nuplazid was administered to 95 recipients, while 90 patients received placebo.

-The primary outcome measure of the study was anti-psychotic benefit, which was assessed by independent review with the Parkinson’s disease-adapted scale for assessment of positive symptoms (SAPS-PD).
+The primary outcome measure of the trial was anti-psychotic benefit, which was assessed by independent review using the Parkinson’s disease-adapted scale for assessment of positive symptoms (SAPS-PD).

-Results of the study demonstrated that patients treated with Nuplazid showed statistical improvement on all primary and secondary efficacy endpoints with no worsening of motor function.
+Results from the study demonstrated that patients treated with Nuplazid showed statistical improvement on all primary and secondary efficacy endpoints, with no worsening of motor function.
 The study also showed that patients treated with Nuplazid were associated with a -5.79 decrease in SAPS-PD scores, compared with -2.73 for placebo.

-Nuplazid showed a marked improvement in the number of hallucinations, delusions, secondary psychoses and night-time sleep.
-The results were similar across all subgroups, indicating enhancement with Nuplazid over placebo regardless of sex, race and age group.
+Nuplazid showed a marked improvement in the number of hallucinations, delusions, secondary psychoses, and night-time sleep.
+The results were similar across all subgroups, indicating enhancement with Nuplazid over placebo regardless of sex, race, or age group.